INTRODUCING SNAPSHOT HOI AN

-The majority of students who attend BFFK live simple, and often impoverished, lives.
-Their parents are construction laborers, farmers, small business owners, and cleaners - who work long, hard hours to provide for their family.
+The majority of students’s parents who attend BFFK are construction laborers, farmers, small business owners, and cleaners - all who work long, hard hours to provide for their family.
 These students are bright and creative, always laughing and finding resourceful ways to entertain themselves.
 While many of them come from supportive families and communities, the students haven’t had many opportunities to see life from any other perspectives.
 For example, many of them have never visited the nearby (highly touristed) historic town of Hoi An.

 Snapshot Hoi An was powered by our friends at ONA.